popolo-project/popolo-spec/specs/motion.md

   </tbody>
 </table>

-The ranges of the `context` and `subject` properties are not specified, as they vary greatly across jurisdictions.
+The ranges of the `context` and `references` properties are not specified, as they vary greatly across jurisdictions.

 <h1 id="serialization">4.
 Serialization</h1>

 **JSON differences from other RDF serializations:**

 * The term `organization` is used instead of `publisher`, to be consistent with the name of the [Organization](/specs/organization.html) class.
+* The term `object` is used instead of `references`, because terms in Popolo are nouns, not verbs.

 <ul class="nav nav-tabs no-js">
   <li><a href="#motion-schema">JSON Schema</a></li>